Metanoia (theology): Paganism

 In Classical Greek, metanoia meant changing one's mind about someone or something.
-When personified, Metanoia was depicted as a shadowy goddess, cloaked and sorrowful, who accompanied Kairos, the god of Opportunity, sowing regret and inspiring repentance for the "missed moment".
+When personified, Metanoia was a figure of unclear description who accompanied Kairos, the god of Opportunity, and ultimately inspired human individuals to deep changes in their normal consciousness modes; a feeling of personal regret would provide the emotional catalyst to approach life with a substantially different perspective.

 This conventional portrayal continued through the Renaissance.
-"The elements of repentance, regret, reflection, and transformation are always present in the concept of metanoia to some degree, ...".
+"Regret, reflection, and transformation are always present in the concept of metanoia to some degree,” writes scholar Kelly Myers.